juanroldan1989/infra-modules/modules/ecs/database/README.md

 to ensure secure and reliable database management for your application.

-It includes associated resources such as a security group, subnet group
+It includes associated resources such as a security group, subnet group, IAM roles for ECS task execution

 and integration with AWS Secrets Manager for securely managing database credentials.

 ## Features

 - Creates an RDS instance in a private subnet.
-- Configures a security group to allow access only from a group of IPs or Security Groups.
+- Configures a security group to allow access only from an ECS task.
 - Sets up a subnet group for private subnet placement of the RDS instance.
 - Integrates with AWS Secrets Manager for secure storage of database credentials.
 - Provides IAM roles and policies for ECS tasks to access RDS and Secrets Manager.